Cart 0

-The Mentorship Program does not replace the classroom.
+The Mentorship Program does not replace the classroom; it is an incubator for young students to work independently with mentors to guide them on a path to realize their own talents.
 This program started as ARTSPACE’s outreach efforts to schools to provide students an experience beyond traditional academia.
 We connect young minds to a flourishing art community in Oklahoma City and beyond.
 Entirely free to students and teachers, this program is funded through ARTSPACE’s resources and generous community support.

 Students participate in activities like printmaking, woodblock carving, digital media, and preparing art works for the annual Mentorship Exhibition and Steamroller Print Festival.
 These two events provide extraordinary exposure for students, connecting them to a larger art community.